NathanGallet/disk8/README.md

   * A postgresql database with user
   * Elixir and Phoenix
   * Browser extensions [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) and [React DevTools](https://reactjs.org/blog/2015/09/02/new-react-developer-tools.html#installation)
+  * You may need *inotify-tools* to allow phoenix to reload automatically when changes occurs

 #### Server